fnando/node-server-reload/README.md

 ## Installation

-First, make sure you have [watchman](https://facebook.github.io/watchman/) install and available on your `$PATH`.
+First, make sure you have [watchman](https://facebook.github.io/watchman/) installed and available on your `$PATH`.
 For instructions about how to install, [check the official guide](https://facebook.github.io/watchman/docs/install.html).

 Install using NPM: